Real Estate

 Are there sections for sale in Whangamata?

-Yes, sections become available periodically through local real estate agents.
-New subdivisions also release sections from time to time.
-Check with Bayleys, Ray White and other local agencies for current listings.
+Yes, sections become available from time to time.
+You find them through local real estate agents.
+New subdivisions also release sections.
+Check with Bayleys, Ray White and other local agencies.
+They have current listings.

 How much is a section in Whangamata?

-Prices vary widely depending on location and size.
-Contact local real estate agents for current market pricing, as values change with market conditions.
+Prices vary widely.
+It depends on location and size.
+Contact local real estate agents for current prices.
+Market conditions change, so values change too.

 Can I build a new house in Whangamata?

-Yes, provided you obtain the necessary building and resource consents from Thames-Coromandel District Council.
-Working with local professionals is recommended.
+Yes, you can build a new house.
+You must get the needed building and resource consents.
+Get them from Thames-Coromandel District Council.
+Working with local professionals is a good idea.

 Written by